-Selwyn Beach is best known for its excellent swimming provided by a gently sloping sandy beach on Chemong Lake.
-The conservation area also offers a boat launch and docking facility, a large picnic shelter, group camping areas and a hiking trail.
+Selwyn Beach Conservation Area is located on the northeast shore of Chemong Lake and is best known for its excellent swimming provided by a gently sloping sandy beach.
+The conservation area also offers a boat launch and docking facility, a large picnic shelter, group camping area and hiking trails.

-Picnickers will enjoy the convenience of the picnic shelter, with central barbecue and tables, washrooms and change houses located near the beach area.
+Picnickers will enjoy the convenience of the picnic shelter, with central barbecue and tables, washrooms, and change houses located near the beach area.
 Please contact us (call 705-652-3161) to reserve the use of the picnic shelter for family or other organized functions.

 The gently sloping sandy beach and swimming area offer a great way to cool down on hot, sunny days.
 Parents and caregivers are advised that the beach and swimming area are not supervised.
 Sorry, no dogs allowed on the beach.

-Boat launching and docking facilities provide access to Chemong Lake and the Kawartha Lakes system for those who enjoy recreational boating.
+Boat launching and docking facilities at Selwyn Beach Conservation Area provide access to Chemong Lake, which is on the Kawartha Lakes and Trent Severn Waterway for those who enjoy recreational boating.
 There is no charge to launch your boat or to use the boat dock.

 The variety of fish at Selwyn Beach Conservation Area includes perch, sunfish and smallmouth bass.

 All Ontario residents between 18 and 65 years of age require a fishing licence to legally fish in Ontario waters.
 There is an exception to this rule is the licence –free period during Ontario Family Fishing Events.

 For details on how and where to purchase a fishing licence, please visit the Ministry of Natural Resources and Forestry.

 All anglers should be familiar with the provincial fishing regulations, which define seasons, catch limits on various species of fish and other matters.
 Refer to the Ontario Fishing Regulations Summary issued by the Ministry of Natural Resources for more information.